The logo was designed by Eden Design Co., as was the pig icon.

 Doug was originally a journalist before striking out as a restauranteur.
 This key bit of information led me to choose a vintage typerwriter styled font named 'Traveling typewriter'.
 This font also had a grungy, hand-made quality to it which would work conceptually with the other design elements.
 Since this font would only be legible at larger sizes, I would need to choose a clean, utilitarian typeface to compliment it.
 I decided that I would choose a sans serif to offset the serifed typewriter font.
 I did not need this secondary type to have any personality, for it would only be a vehicle of information.
 I chose the ubiquitous Helvetica as my workhorse.

-Domestic changes their menus four times a year to work with seasonal ingredients.
+Domestic changed their menus four times a year to work with seasonal ingredients.
 Here are their latest menus:

 The beer menu